What The...: Artwork

 Unlike the cover art of the majority of Black Flag's catalog, What The… was not designed or illustrated by Raymond Pettibon.
 Instead, the cover art was designed by vocalist Ron Reyes.
 This change was very negatively received.
 Gregory Adams of Exclaim! described the cover as "gasp-inducing," and said that it looked like, "a South Park character giving us the devil horns after getting juiced off a bag of Fun Dip."
 Marah Eakin of The A.V.
 Club described it as "downright hideous," and said that it looked like a, "mashup of some slime green globs, the Warheads candy guy, and Rude Dog."
 Michael Roffman of Consequence of Sound described it as "cringeworthy," and said that it was, "either a funny nod to '90s bumper stickers, or a sign at how well of a relationship Ginn still has with his brother/former Black Flag artist Raymond Pettibon.
 Either way?
 Yikes."
+In 2021, Simon Young of Kerrang! included the album in his list of "50 of the worst album covers ever" asking: "What better way to piss all over the visual legacy of your band’s back catalogue by smashing this out in 10 minutes using MS Paint?"